Lynn Michell writes on behalf of Marjorie

 Childhood’s Hill beat Ian Rankin’s new novel for one week in Blackwells Best Sellers.
 They held a launch for her where she read for the final time in front of an audience.

-Marjorie died two years ago.
+Marjorie died in 2012.
 On her bedside table were a photo of her cat, Tufty, and a copy of Childhood’s Hill.

 Marjorie’s books published by Linen Press